rolfvreijdenberger/izzum-statemachine/README.md

 ### Formal ways to encapsulate the logic for transitions ###
 All logic for a single transition is encapsulated in two classes:
-- a subclass of Rule (see the package) which makes sure that a transition is allowed/disallowed by checking if a business rule applies.
+- a subclass of Rule, a business rule which makes sure that a transition is allowed/disallowed by checking if a business rule applies.
-- a subclass of Command (see the package) which executes logic that is part of the transition that is currently being executed between two states.
+- a subclass of a [Command](https://en.wikipedia.org/wiki/Command_pattern) which executes logic that is part of the transition that is currently being executed between two states.

 Although you have to do some work to create the rules and commands and have them